jeffreyjwinn/jeffreyjwinn/docs/it-the-hard-way/create-a-vpn-using-sshuttle-over-ssh.md

 Generally, I use OpenVPN when I can.
 But, sometimes, you need to create an ad hoc VPN on the fly without the time or utilities to set things up to use a proper VPN.

-Enter Sshuttle.
+Then, I found Sshuttle, referenced [here](https://www.techrepublic.com/article/how-to-use-ssh-as-a-vpn-with-sshuttle/).

 Sshuttle uses standard SSH to create a VPN between any two hosts where SSH is an option.
 As a UNIX Administrator, you probably already have that.

 Available under macOS and Linux, you can install shuttle under Linux like so: